bertrand-lab/cobia/README.md

 #### Targeted Cofragmentation Prediction

 In a targeted approach, the number of cofragmenting ions for a subset of peptides in the potential proteome will be determined.
 This approach is much faster than the global approach, so we do not use sparse sampling or parallelization.
+Importantly, LC prediction as described above must still be run on the entire potential proteome first.
 Peptides must be supplied as a .csv file with the column header 'pep_seq' (for an example of this file format, look above in `example-data-files/`.
 Example data use:

 ```python
 cobia cofrag_prediction -f lc_predicted_output.csv -l dda_parameters.csv -n output_name --global targeted -t target_peps.csv